 While the writing has been on the wall for some time, the closure is a blow for those who view the iPad as the savior of the traditional publishing industry.

-The Daily: An iPad-only newspaper
+The Daily: First iPad newspaper shuts down

 The iPad’s bump in screen size compared to the iPhone didn’t just mean a larger display to play mobile games.
 To those in publishing, it meant the perfect digital replacement for dying print media — particularly when you factored in Apple’s successful App Store business model.

 The Daily went full tilt with this idea.
-Although dreamed up by an old-school publisher, News Corp, it presented an all-digital newspaper with stories available only on iPad.
+Although dreamed up by an old-school publisher, News Corp, it was an all-digital newspaper with stories available only on iPad.
 (It later added support for both the Galaxy Tab and Facebook.)

 Rupert Murdoch gave The Daily a weekly budget of $500,000.
 Subscriptions cost 99 cents per week, with News Corp receiving 70 cents — plus any advertising revenue the company could generate.
 Due to News Corp’s size and clout, it negotiated Apple’s first recurring payment system for subscriptions.

 News Corp launched the service in February 2011, and counted Apple CEO Steve Jobs among its fans and prominent cheerleaders.

 Unfortunately, it didn’t take long before problems began to emerge.
 Although it garnered more than 100,000 paying subscribers in its first year, The Daily lost $30 million.
 Tidbits’ Adam C. Engs calculated that the paper would need roughly 715,000 paid subscribers just to break even.

 As with similar attempts to offer news behind paywalls, The Daily suffered because it failed to offer content sufficiently different from free outlets.